kldkv/scss-properties/README.md

 ## Color functions

 This project provides several functions for manipulating the color attributes of CSS properties.
-Most of these functions mimic the API and behavior of the [sass color function](https://sass-lang.com/documentation/modules/color) they share a name with.
+These functions mimic the API and behavior of the [sass color function](https://sass-lang.com/documentation/modules/color) that they share a name with.

 The `$whiteness` and `$blackness` arguments are currently not supported because no browsers have implemented the proposed `hwb()` CSS function.

 ### Adjust